lorriebosse/style/readme.md

   </p>
 </div>

-## About The Project
+## About Me
 I've been a web developer for over 25 years[*](https://web.archive.org/web/19961220192514/http://agate.net/), and in that time I've used vanilla CSS, Sass, Styletron, Styled Components, and everything in between.
 I've always wanted a CSS architecture that is _**predictable**_, _**maintainable**_, and that results in the absolute _**minimum possible output**_.
 I've distilled all of my experience into this tool.

+## About The Project

 <h3 align="center">This is my way of giving back to the web development community.</h3>